-Outcome 7 Be able to access support for the individual or key people from the wider team
+Outcome 7 Access support for the individual or key people from the wider team

 - 1. identify when support would best be offered by other members of the team - 2. liaise with other members of the team to provide identified support for the individual or key people.